2008 Audi RS4 convertible

 FSI delivers even better power and performance

 In this top product of what is an innovative yet already incredibly successful technology, the petrol is injected directly into the combustion chamber, resulting in a uniform fuel/air mixture.
-Thanks to the cooling effect of the directly injected fuel, Audis development engineers have at the same time been able to increase the engines compression ratio.
+Thanks to the cooling effect of the directly injected fuel, Audis development engineers have at the same time being able to increase the engine compression ratio.
 This further enhances the engine’s efficiency.

 The figures illustrate the outstanding potential of the eight-cylinder unit.
 The V8 revs up to a speed of 8,250 rpm.
-The 4.2 litre engine already delivers 420 bhp of power output at 7,800 rpm.
-With it’s displacement of 4,163 cm3, this sports-car engine breaks through the magic barrier of 100 bhp per litre, a truly outstanding achievement for a production saloon.
-Peak torque is 430 Newton metres at 5,500 rpm.
+The 4.2-liter engine already delivers 420 bhp of power output at 7,800 rpm.
+With its displacement of 4,163 cm3, this sports-car engine breaks through the magic barrier of 100 bhp per liter, a truly outstanding achievement for a production saloon.
+Peak torque is 430 Newton meters at 5,500 rpm.